RobinMeneust/nlp_project_chatbot/README.md

 Just place your documents (.pdf, .csv, .html or .txt) in the `data` folder.

 ## Usage

+You can either look at the notebooks in the `notebooks` folder or run the app with the following command:

 `python -m streamlit run src/nlp_chat_bot/start_app.py`